Table of Contents

 ShipBob is a 3PL that’s FDA registered

-A benefit of outsourcing fulfillment is working with a third-party logistics (3PL) company that already holds a Certificate of FDA Registration.
-ShipBob’s warehouses are registered with the FDA (not certified by the FDA or regulated by the FDA), and you can utilize several of our logistics centers to reduce shipping costs and transit times.
+A benefit of outsourcing fulfilment is working with a third-party logistics (3PL) company that already holds a Certificate of FDA Registration.
+ShipBob’s warehouses are registered with the FDA (not certified by the FDA or regulated by the FDA), and you can utilise several of our logistics centers to reduce shipping costs and transit times.

 ShipBob can help ship your products

 ShipBob is a 3PL best-suited for products that don’t require approval by the FDA but are regulated by the FDA (e.g., cosmetics, dietary supplements, packaged and non-perishable food products, etc.).

 Here are some examples of brands we’ve worked with to handle order fulfilment for their products in our FDA registered warehouses.

 Tom Brady’s wellness brand TB12 sells dietary supplements, protein powders, and other nutrition products to help customers achieve peak performance.
 They partner with ShipBob to store inventory and fulfil orders.
 By working with ShipBob, TB12 has managed to save on shipping costs while improving transit times.

 “We need to deliver quickly and inexpensively.
 Since switching to ShipBob from our previous 3PL, our fulfilment cost on comparable orders went down by 25%.”